What is Kinako?

 Beverages: Shakes, Smoothies, Lattes

-Kinako, due to its high protein content, can easily be incorporated into a smoothie or shake to increase its nutritional value.
+Kinako can easily be incorporated into a smoothie or shake to boost its protein content.
 It also adds a nutty flavor to your drink of choice and is a great alternative to peanut butter or peanut flour.Continue to 5 of 5 below.

 05 of 05